 We all have our own stories to tell.

 Yet, we don’t always have the opportunity to share them.
-When the chance to connect with music composer Keegan DeWitt arose, I carefully composed an email to him and clicked the send button without hesitation.
+So when the chance to connect with music composer Keegan DeWitt arose, I carefully composed an email to him and clicked the send button without hesitation.
 Would all the stars align for a virtual interview?
 The answer is yes.

 Cinematic music plays a significant role in telling stories, expressing emotions when words may fail, and providing sustenance.
 It also helps establish character — giving insight into a particular person or event and intensifying its overall impact.
 Musical scores may exist as an entity of their own yet are so often interwoven within and inextricably linked to their films (think Slumdog Millionaire, Titanic, or Star Wars).
-Music is known to fill half of motion pictures and plays pivotal roles in connecting and elevating varying storylines.
+Music fills half of the motion pictures and plays pivotal roles in connecting and elevating varying storylines.

 Keegan Dewitt was born on April 8, 1982, in Bend, Oregon.
-At seventeen, he packed his bags, left for the SUNY Purchase Film Conservatory to write and direct in New York, and then made his way to the Atlantic Theater Company Acting Conservatory in New York.
+At seventeen, he packed his bags, left for the SUNY Purchase Film Conservatory to write and direct in New York, and headed to the Atlantic Theater Company Acting Conservatory in New York.

-DeWitt’s coveys “I tried to live in LA briefly, but I felt at 25 New York City was an important place for me to be.
+DeWitt conveys, “I tried to live in L.A. briefly, but I felt at age twenty-five, New York City was an important place for me to be.
 In Los Angeles, it’s easy to wake up, and suddenly you’re 55.
-It’s beautiful, it’s sunny almost every day, and it’s very relaxed and spread out.
+It’s beautiful, sunny almost every day, and very relaxed and spread out.
 I always enjoyed waking up in NYC each morning.
-You have to make an intentional choice to live there.
+But, you have to make an intentional choice to live there.
 It’s constantly challenging and puts you on the back foot.”

 After a mere ten years in New York, his compass pointed to Nashville, where DeWitt found himself close to family and could concentrate his time and zeal on his music career full time.
 While residing in Music City, USA (aka, Nashville), Dewitt assembled a band called The Wild Cub and went on a global tour to support its single “Thunder Clatter,” and wildly appeared on Conan and Jimmy Fallon.